What is the APLP?

 On completing the program, participants understand key trends which will affect the region in the future, what types of leadership these trends require, and how they fit within these shifting contexts as individuals and community leaders.

 The 35 - 40 participants selected each year have strong leadership experience or exhibit high leadership potential.
 All participants have at least a Bachelor’s degree and most have a Master’s degree.
-APLP participants have come from 53 countries and have tremendous range of backgrounds (as examples: science, business, development, politics, government, civil society, medicine, religious orders, art, finance, academia or research).
-The age of participants ranges from mid 20s to mid 40s with an average of over 30.
-Most have at least five years of professional experience.
+APLP participants have come from 58 countries and have tremendous range of backgrounds (as examples: science, business, development, politics, government, civil society, medicine, religious orders, art, finance, academia or research).
+The age of participants ranges from mid 20s to mid 40s with an average of 32 years old.
+Most have at least five years of professional work experience.

 What is the time commitment?